 We can encourage this in our kids too – I cringe when I see my kids slouching during their screen time and am constantly getting them to adjust and move.

 There are times when we want to laze around on the couch or lounge back in a muskoka chair and that is ok!
 It is when we ‘live’ in that slouched position day in and day out that it becomes a problem.

 Allow yourself the freedom to slouch on occasion but choose to live well aligned for the majority of your day.

 It took years to get out of proper alignment and it may take years to get back into it – take it easy on yourself and recognize the accomplishments you make.
-Alignment is the by product of how your hold yourself during the day.
-Optimal alignment will come when you release tight muscles, sit less, move in varied ways and choose good posture through the day.
+Alignment is the by-product of how your hold yourself during the day.
+The optimal alignment will come when you release tight muscles, sit less, move in varied ways and choose good posture throughout the day.

 Go slow, take baby alignment steps – it will happen.

-Once you are in the optimal alignment, you can use my favourite go-to exercise, the Core Breath.
-Then you can add it in to movement so your core is coordinated (or core-ordinated as I like to say) and life is good!
+Once you are in optimal alignment, you can use my favourite go-to exercise, the Core Breath.
+Then you can add it into movement so your core is coordinated (or core-ordinated as I like to say) and life is good!